 Our pediatric experts have served the special needs of children for more than 100 years.
 We focus on each child’s unique needs and offer social and emotional support to help you and your child face even the most complex condition.
 Our long history includes the creation of medical advances that save lives around the world.
 Together, we get your child back to health and enjoying being a kid.

 Meet our team

 Our experience and expertise put your child in good hands

 Pulmonary hypertension is a rare condition.
 But UW Health Kids providers regularly work with kids who have the disease.
 They include specialists in pulmonology and sleep medicine, neonatology and cardiovascular medicine.
 They make sure your child always receives the highest level of care.

 Serving you through American Family Children’s Hospital

-Our UW Health Kids Pulmonary Hypertension Clinic is at American Family Children’s Hospital in Madison, WI.
+Our UW Health Kids Pulmonary Hypertension Clinic is at American Family Children’s Hospital in Madison, Wis.

 Patient and support services

 The Pulmonary Hypertension Association provides resources and information about living with pulmonary hypertension.
-These resources may help you when caring for a child with the disease and children themselves as they get older.
+These resources can help you when caring for a child with the disease, and children themselves as they get older.